Arkansas now under statewide moderate wildfire risk - NewsBreak

 State officials said that all 75 counties in the state were placed under the risk at 9 a.m.
 Monday.

-Lonoke, Crittenden, Crawford and Ouachita counties are the latest under the ban.
+Lonoke, Crittenden, Crawford, Sebastian and Ouachita counties are the latest under the ban.

 Comments / 0